Indrajit147/PDF-Summarizer/README.md

-# PDF-Summarizer

 # PDF Summarizer

 A web application built using **Streamlit** for summarizing PDF documents using AI.
-The app allows users to upload a PDF file, processes the file, and generates a concise summary of its contents.
+The app allows users to upload a PDF file, process the file, and generate a concise summary of its contents.
 The underlying model used for summarization is based on the **DistilBART** transformer model, fine-tuned for text summarization tasks.

 ## Features